oroinc/documentation/user_guide/access_permissions.rst

 Roles-specific Permissions
 --------------------------

-Each user is assigned a :ref:`Role <user-guide-user-management-permissions-roles>` or set of roles.
+Each user is assigned a :ref:`Role <user-guide-user-management-roles>` or set of roles.
 Within the role you can define permissions to perform specific actions with records of each entity:

 Actions to Permit